ssvassiliev/ImageProcessing/README.md

 module load gcc/9.3.0 opencv/4.8.0 gdal/3.5.1
 ```

-- On other systems first install gdal, then install GDAL in the virtual environment:
+- On other systems first install GDAL on your system, then install python module:

 ```
 pip install GDAL==$(gdal-config --version)